stefan-kolb/nucleus/README.md

 **Application scaling**
 Applications not created with PaaSal can't be scaled if they were created with `scalable = false`

+**Services**

+- Services can be added to the application, but scaling (gears, memory allocation, ...) and further configuration are not supported as of now.
+- We focus on the `embedded` cartridges and leave out the `standalone` services such as *Jenkins*.
+- With no service plans and therefore nothing to change, the *change service* function is not implemented.

 **Performance**
 It ... takes ... ages ... to ... record ...
+Even worse, actions quite often fail with Openshift internal timeouts :(

 **Logging**
 Logging is not implemented yet